foysalhossain12/Web-Vulnerabilites/README.md

 ### Blind OS Command Injection :

 Blind command injection occurs when the system command made to the server does not return the response to the user in the HTML document .
 That means when a  attacker execute " system command "  like ls ,server will not return result of ls but  server execute ls command .
-For  , seening the result of :eyes: "system command " you must upload reverse shell on target / victim server .
+For  , seeing the result of :eyes: "system command " you must upload reverse shell on target / victim server .
 After ,uploaded  reverse shell on victim server , you must be  listen uploades shell on attacker terminal using nc command .

 ### Example :